duziem/php-secure-user-app/README.md

+### This Application implements a tight and secure user registration and login system that protects against malicious attacks and harmful user actions such as: SQL injection, cross site request forgery(csrf), multiple user registration attempts, unauthenticated access
 #php-secure-user-app
 #This document is a support guide to aid users in running this Application
 #This Application is designed in the PHP Programming Language